conan-io/docs/packaging/running_packages.rst

 Running and deploying packages
 ================================
 Executables and applications including shared libraries can be also distributed, deployed and run with conan.
-This might have several advantages compared to deploying with other systems:
+This might have some advantages compared to deploying with other systems:

-- A unified
+- A unified development and distribution tool, for all systems and platforms
+- Manage any number of different deployment configurations in the same way you manage them for development
+- Use a conan server remote to store all your applications and runtimes for all Operating Systems, platforms and targets

 There are different approaches:

 Using virtual environments